Academics

 3rd Grade

 The movement from concrete to abstract reasoners defines third grade.
 Students participate in cooperative and collaborative learning activities designed to develop their social and academic skills.
 The language arts curriculum encompasses both a traditional approach to grammar and writing as well as a more progressive approach with projects extending from the novel studies.
 Students solidify literacy skills, in addition to constructing genuine responses to literature.
 The writing program, one of the hallmarks of the third-grade program, is integrated extensively throughout the curriculum.
 Students practice writing in a variety of genres, where they learn the writing process.
 Writing is an essential skill that transcends all academic disciplines.
-Third also begins the opportunity to participate in small groups.
+Third grade also begins the opportunity to participate in small groups.
 This time provides for enrichment opportunities within mathematics, Readers’ Theater, and critical thinking.
 Students are fluidly grouped across the grade to ensure students are shoring up areas of need while also stretching their academics.

 4th Grade